colinmeinke/wilderness-core/README.md

 const animation = timeline(shape1, shape2)
 ```

-Each *Shape* passed into timeline function can also take options.
+Each *Shape* passed into the timeline function can also take
+options.

 ```js
 import { shape, timeline } from 'wilderness-core'